 Click column header to sort

-The Food & Beverage Manager is responsible for assisting in coordinating, supervising and directing all aspects of F&B outlet’s operations, while maintaining a profitable F&B outlet and high quality products and service levels.
+The Food & Beverage Manager is responsible for coordinating, supervising and directing all aspects of F&B operations, while maintaining a profitable F&B outlet and high quality products and service levels.
 He/she is expected to market ideas to promote business; reduce employee turnover; maintain revenue and payroll budgets; and meet budgeted productivity while keeping quality consistently high.

 The Chief Engineer is responsible for the day-to-day operations of the engineering division.
 In the absence of the Director, the assistant will assume the administrative, financial and operating aspects of the hotel as they relate to engineering.